RiswanBasha/A2Z-Cart-ecommerce-django-oscar/README.md

   20.Stock alerts and so on...

+  Donts:

+  1. Any kind of e-mail integration

+  2. Currency is in GBP not in Rupees

 # To run this Project:
   1. Make a virtual environment - virtualenv oscdj
   2. activate the venv - ./oscdj/scripts/activate